99810/learngit/readme.txt

 Git has a mutable index called stage.
 Creating a new branch is qucik.
 Creating a new branch is qucik.
-Creating a new branch is qucik.
+Creating a new branch is qucik & simple.